jackdewinter/pymarkdown/issues.md

 - verify rule 26 and punctuation list
 - verify rule 03 with front-matter
 - try test-blog.cmd without disabled rules
-- ensure 18 only space between # and non-space, try whitespace
-- ensure 19 only space between # and non-space, try whitespace
-- same with 20, 21
 - make sure new strict mode reports config properly

 ## Priority 2 - Like To Solve Before Initial